jruizcabrejos/jruizcabrejos/content/post/playing-with-colors-20241222/index.md

 ## Playing with color data in R

-Typically, you'd run tests like the Elbow, Silhouette, or Variance Ratio methods to determine the optimal value of 'K.' However, in my experience, these tests aren’t very useful when working with images—you just have to go with the vibes.
+Typically, you'd run tests like the Elbow, Silhouette, or Variance Ratio methods to determine the optimal value of 'K'.

+In my short experience, these tests weren’t very useful when working with images, so you can go with the vibes.

 Or you can plot it.